 Embracing the aging experience with Christian compassion

-Since 1914, Luther Park Community has been providing quality residential health care services for maturing residents with compassion for the physical, spiritual, social and psychological needs of every individual.
+Since 1914, the Luther Park Community has been providing quality residential healthcare services for maturing residents with compassion for the physical, spiritual, social, and psychological needs of every individual.

 Aging in place

-Our mission is to provide quality care for persons now in the aging process, including housing and other related facilities necessary to meet the physical, spiritual, social and psychological needs of such persons in a manner that supports their continued health, security, happiness and usefulness and otherwise provide for their wellbeing, and in keeping with Biblical and Christian principles.
+Our mission is to provide quality care for persons now in the aging process, including housing and other related facilities necessary to meet the physical, spiritual, social, and psychological needs of such persons in a manner that supports their continued health, security, happiness, and usefulness and otherwise provide for their well-being in keeping with Biblical and Christian principles.

 History of Luther Park Community

-Originating back to early nineteen hundred, the Danish Evangelical Lutheran Church identified the need for a home for retired pastors, their spouses and widows.
+With its origin back in the early nineteen hundreds, the Danish Evangelical Lutheran Church identified the need for a home for retired pastors, their spouses, and widows.
 In 1914, The Church constructed Valborgsminde Lutheran Home in loving memory of Christen Larsen’s daughter, Valborgsminde.

 Central Iowa Lutheran Homes for the Aged

-In 1975 ownership changed for the Valborg Lutheran Home to the Iowa Synod of the Lutheran Church in America and renamed to Central Iowa Lutheran Homes for the Aged (CILHA) in 1975.
+In 1975 ownership changed for the Valborg Lutheran Home to the Iowa Synod of the Lutheran Church in America and it was renamed Central Iowa Lutheran Homes for the Aged (CILHA) in the same year.

 Years of Growth

-In 1977, the organization built a 120-bed Skilled Nursing Facility named Luther Park Health Center followed by a105-unit independent living facility known as Luther Park Apartments along with a Community Center.
-This enables Luther Park Community to deliver a diverse continuum of care from independent affordable living to catered living to dependent care.
+In 1977, the organization built a 120-bed Skilled Nursing Facility named Luther Park Health Center followed by a 105-unit independent living facility known as Luther Park Apartments along with a Community Center.
+This enabled Luther Park Community to deliver a diverse continuum of care from independent affordable living to catered living to dependent care.